GaloisInc/grease/doc/dev.md

 These test-cases may override the default command-line options using specially-formatted comments.
-For LLVM bitcode programs, add a line beginning with `// flag: ` to the corresponding C program.
-For S-expression programs, add a line beginning with `; flag: `.
+For LLVM bitcode programs, add a line beginning with `// flags: ` to the corresponding C program.
+For S-expression programs, add a line beginning with `; flags: `.

 <!-- Copyright (c) Galois, Inc. 2024. -->